Arizona State Capitol: Architecture

 View from the east at sunset.
 (2007).
 The Senate building is on the left and the House building is on the right.

-The building is made largely from materials indigenous to Arizona, including malapai, granite, and the copper dome.
+The building is made largely from materials indigenous to Arizona, including tufa stone, malapai, granite, and the copper of the dome.
 The design is optimized for the desert climate of Arizona, with thick masonry walls that insulate the interior, skylights, and round "bullseye" clerestory windows to let heat out of the legislative chambers.
 The building is topped with a weather vane similar to the Winged Victory of Samothrace, visible through a skylight from within the rotunda.

 Capitol Mall renovation proposal

 As Arizona's population has grown, the Capitol complex itself has become increasingly crowded.
 The Senate and House buildings, opened in 1960, have been deteriorating.
 The Senate, in particular, is prone to constant plumbing problems, and occasionally a broken pipe floods the entire building.
 The Capitol itself is now used exclusively as a museum, and serves over 70,000 visitors each year, including more than 50,000 school children.
 In the past complaints had been made that the site was not pleasing aesthetically, and compare the Senate and House buildings as oversized "bunkers" which eclipse the beauty of the Capitol.
 A task force appointed by the state legislature in 2007 reported that the complex is "barely" adequate to suit the state's current needs and "wholly" inadequate to suit the state's future needs.
 As a result, proposals were made in 2008 to renovate or rebuild the Capitol site, to a grander site, as well as a site that will serve the needs of the government more adequately.
 To date, keeping the integrity of the 1901 building in original condition, including the "cramped" spaces occupied by some of the Senate and the House staff have been the main focus for the Capitol Museum administrator and staff.
 The building's original usage is part of the state history.

 Proposals for relocating some office and meeting space back into the Capitol included the House and Senate buildings undergo either a drastic rebuilding and expansion or a complete demolition and construction of new facilities for the House and Senate.
 A past Arizona State University study planned a comprehensive redesign for the entire Capitol mall and complex.